TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionScanner/Index.rst

 Introduction
 ------------

-The "extension scanner" which has been introduced with TYPO3 core version 9 as part of the system management (formerly "install tool") provides an interactive interface to actively "scan" extension code for usage of TYPO3 core API which has been removed or deprecated.
+The extension scanner which has been introduced with TYPO3 core version 9 as part of the system management (formerly "install tool") provides an interactive interface to scan extension code for usage of TYPO3 core API which has been removed or deprecated.

 The module can be a great help for extension developers and site maintainers when upgrading to